theodox/ta_101/TA coding 101.md

 Because of these roles, library code needs to:

-- **Be clear, well organized, and discoverable** It's no good making libraries if nobody else knows they are there.
+- **Be clear, well organized, and discoverable*.* It's no good making libraries if nobody else knows they are there.
-- **Be well tested and reliable** This is code that will be heavily reused and it needs to be as deterministic as possible.
+- **Be well tested and reliable.** This is code that will be heavily reused and it needs to be as deterministic as possible.
-- **Stick to one problem domain**
-A library for processing geometry should not expose a string formatting function.
+- **Stick to one problem domain.** A library for processing geometry should not expose a string formatting function.
-- **Avoid UI concerns**
+- **Avoid UI concerns.**
 Library code is code for other code to use.

-#### Fail
-Library code does not know about context.
+- **Fail.**  Library code does not know about context.
 Decisions about what to do if something goes wrong are left to user-facing tools.

 Library code resembles framework code in one way: it's still far away from the user, so it should not try to make assumptions on the user's behalf.
 Unlike framework code, though, library code does not want to impose a programming style or paradigm: the api of a library is basically just a set of well named and well documented functions.